zhousarah/azure-compute-docs/articles/virtual-machines/workloads/oracle/oracle-reference-architecture.md

 #### Oracle Data Guard with Fast-Start Failover

 Data Guard can be deployed using Fast Start Failover (FSFO).
 Fast-Start-Failover is a feature provided within the Data Guard Broker Configuration.
-This feature allows you to [automatically fail- and switchover](https://docs.oracle.com/en/database/oracle/oracle-database/21/dgbkr/using-data-guard-broker-to-manage-switchovers-failovers.html#GUID-7F6C5802-E4AF-4680-91F6-AD380679A555) in case of failure.
+This feature allows you to [automatically failover](https://docs.oracle.com/en/database/oracle/oracle-database/21/dgbkr/using-data-guard-broker-to-manage-switchovers-failovers.html#GUID-7F6C5802-E4AF-4680-91F6-AD380679A555) in case of failure.
 The default time customers use are 30 seconds, but can be adjusted upon your requirements.
 This so called OperationTimeout is part of the [Data Guard properties](https://docs.oracle.com/en/database/oracle/oracle-database/19/dgbkr/oracle-data-guard-broker-properties.html#GUID-C256CDA1-B9D0-432A-95D5-2123DCFCCDCA) which you define during your deployment.